-This program meets or exceeds all the requirements as set forth by the U. S. Department of Transportation/National Highway Traffic and Safety Administration (D.O.T./NHTSA).
-Each course consists of classroom, skills lab and clinical hours.
+This program meets or exceeds all the requirements as set forth by the U.S. Department of Transportation/National Highway Traffic and Safety Administration (D.O.T./NHTSA).
+Each course consists of classroom, skills lab, and clinical hours.
 These courses fulfill all training requirements to become certified in the State of Oklahoma and with the National Registry of EMTs (NREMT).
-Once you successfully complete each course, you will be qualified to take the NREMT computer-based test and practical skill test.
-When you pass the tests, you will receive a certification and may begin work at the level completed.
+Once you successfully complete each course and a final practical skill test, you will be qualified to take the NREMT computer-based test.
+When you pass the test, you will receive a certification and may begin work at the level completed.